 - Provide clean linens, towels, and amenities like toilet paper

 Airbnb encourages hosts to charge a cleaning fee to cover the cost of cleaning supplies or of hiring a cleaning service.

-It is common for owners to ask for minimal cleaning in the checkout instructions.
+It’s common for owners to ask for minimal cleaning in the checkout instructions.
 That might include putting trash in trash cans, leaving all of the used linens and towels in one area, and running the dishwasher.

-VRBO points out that your home has to be clean enough for guests, not just for you.
+Vrbo points out that your home has to be clean enough for guests, not just for you.

 What Items Are Provided and What Should Guests Bring?

-Airbnb used to leave that up to the hosts, but they have recently set rules that require hosts to provide certain essentials like linens and towels.
+Airbnb used to leave that up to the hosts, but they have recently set rules that require hosts to provide certain essentials, like linens and towels.

 If a host takes instant bookings, there will be an Instant Book button on the listing.

 If the host wants to review the guest first, the button will say Request to Book.
-The host then has 24 hours to review the guest information and confirm the listing.
+The host then has 24 hours to review the guest’s information and confirm the listing.
 The listing is instantly confirmed upon approval.